markadavis/PBX-FieldServicesMobile/BUILD_IOS.md

     - `> npm install @capacitor/ios`
     - `> npx cap add ios`

+- Build the app using the build script (it will build all platforms):
+    - `> npx vite build`

+- Install the CocoaPods dependency management tool (https://cocoapods.org/):
+    - `> sudo gem install cocoapods`

 - To run the app on a device or simulator, run:
     - `> npx cap run ios`